Chapter 9: All Roads Lead to Rome

 But the gospels differ fundamentally.

-The Protestant gospel says you are saved by grace through faith alone (Ephesians 2:8-9).
-The Catholic gospel says you are saved by grace plus works plus sacraments plus purgatory.
+The Protestant gospel says you are justified by grace through faith alone (Ephesians 2:8–9).
+The Catholic gospel says you are justified by grace plus works plus sacraments plus purgatory.

 Those aren’t compatible.
 You can’t have unity while preaching different paths to salvation.